RiceComp427-Spring2019/comp427-hw1-paranoia-sakomitov/README.md

 ## Problem 1
 - Scenario: {Stadium|}
 - Assumptions:
   - I will select Clemson University's Memorial Stadium.
-It has capacity of 81,500.
+It has capacity of 81,500 seats.
 Furthermore, it houses all of the football team offices and meeting rooms.
   - Memorial stadium has averaged a 100% attendance rate over the past five years, so I will assume such attendance when considering assets, threats, and countermeasures.
+  - The team has nonphysical assets (e.g. play schemes) that are of particular value to the team.
 - Assets:
   - Howard's rock, the team's good luck charm is stored on the field.
 This asset cannot be assigned a monetary value, but it's priceless in terms of the team's traditions.
   - Championship awards: Clemson holds multiple national, conference, and division titles, the trophies for which are on display on stadium grounds.